🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 print(f"Accuracy: {accuracy:.3f}, F1: {f1:.3f}")

-# Finish experiment
+# Finish the run

 wandb.finish()